X (INXS album): Recording and production

 The band worked again with producer Chris Thomas at the new Rhinoceros studio in Sydney, Australia.
 Regarding the new studio, Thomas felt that it imposed a different feeling on the band's sound, which reflected in the album's material.
 In a 2002 interview, Thomas commented, "We worked at the new Rhinoceros studio, which was ridiculously enormous.
 To some degree, it forced isolation on everything, including the control room.
 To get a vibe on playback, you had to turn everything up really loud because the room was so big".

 Most of the material for X was written by the songwriting duo of Andrew Farriss and Michael Hutchence with the exception of "Disappear", "Faith in Each Other" and "Deepest Red" (excluded from the album), which were written by Hutchence and Jon Farriss, whereas "By My Side" was a collaboration between Andrew and Kirk Pengilly.
 According to the album's liner notes, Thomas assisted in arranging the song's composition, specifically the chorus; the song's original demo, under the title "Dark of Night", with alternate lyrics was released on the album's 2002 remaster.
 Some songs that appear on the album were in fact written years prior, including "Lately" and "Disappear" - the lyrics for "Lately" were originally written by Andrew during the recording sessions of the group's fifth studio album, Listen Like Thieves, while Hutchence and Jon wrote the lyrics for "Disappear" when they were living in Hong Kong in 1989.

 An idea that Andrew suggested to Hutchence and the rest of the band was the sound of a Blues harp.
 After discovering Blues musician Charlie Musselwhite had been touring Australia, the band met with him and decided to use his harmonica playing talent on the album.
-Rather than playing a live recording on "Suicide Blonde", Musselwhite instead lay down harp samples; he does play full harmonica on "Who Pays the Price" and "On My Way".
+For "Suicide Blonde", the band used samples of Musslewhite's playing rather than recording with the band in the studio; he does play traditional harmonica on "Who Pays the Price" and "On My Way".

 Like the band's two previous studio albums produced by Thomas, X features a slickness and polish in its production, a quality that was removed during production of subsequent albums.
 It was also the group's last studio album produced by Thomas.
 Their next collaboration was four years later on the recording of both "The Strangest Party (These Are the Times)" and "Deliver Me", which were two new songs that appeared on the band's Greatest Hits compilation released in 1994.